lifegame-lordsgrace/lifegame-lordsgrace.github.io/register2/README.md

   nf start
   ```

-  Here we use foreman to start the server so that it automatically loads .env
+  Here we use [foreman](https://github.com/strongloop/node-foreman) to start the server so that it automatically loads `.env` file for
   configurations.

-  This will start a server at `localhost:5000`.
+  This command will start a server at `localhost:5000`.
 You can use any http client to
-  test the api by sending GET/POST request.
+  test the api by sending GET/POST requests.

-  You have to restart the server every time you make a change.
+  Note that you have to restart the server every time you make a change.

 ### Start both frontend and backend servers (assuming your current directory is `register2/`)

-* Make sure the dependencies are installed.
+* Make sure the dependencies are installed for both frontend and backend.

   ```
   npm start